-Biological children or adopted children of full-time employees (7+ hours per day) shall be permitted to attend the Northwest Schools tuition free in grades K through 12 and the inclusion preschool if there is space available in grades K through 12 and the inclusion preschool as determined by the Superintendent in his/her sole discretion.
+Biological children, or adopted children or children placed through court-authorized guardianship/custody of full-time employees (6.5 + hours per day) shall be permitted to attend the Northwest Schools tuition free in grades K through 12, and the inclusion preschool if there is space available in grades K through 12, as determined by the Superintendent in his/her sole discretion.
 Employees who wish to utilize this benefit must make application to do so prior to the start of each school year.
-However, if a resident employee's children are enrolled in the school district and the employee subsequently resides outside of the district during the school year, his/her children will be permitted to complete the school year tuition free.
+However, if a resident member's children are enrolled in the school district and the member subsequently resides outside of the district during the school year, his/her children will be permitted to complete the school year tuition free.
 If a child requires special services due to a disability, the child will be offered a free appropriate public education within the District, consistent with available resources and applicable federal law.
-However, this does not obligate the district to pay for services to a child who resides outside the district that are unavailable within the district.
+However, this does not obligate the District to pay for services to a child who resides outside the District that are not available within the District.